adamjoshua2k/adamjoshua2k/README.md

 ### Hi Netizens , Welcome to my profile  👋

-- 🔭 Currently transitioning from being a Structural Builder / Designer to Web Builder / Designer.
-- 🌱 Aspiring WEB3 Developer
+- 🔭 Currently delving into the realm of Web3, seeking knowledge and enlightenment in this mystic field
 - 👯 Community member at various web3 communities such as Unstoppable Domains and Riff Rats.
 - 💬 Discord - 0xAdam#6967
 - 📫 Email - adamjoshua.2k@outlook.com